Skip to content

 The Condo Act identifies five circumstances under which a condo corporation can charge back costs:

-Repairs and maintenance on behalf of the owner
+Repairs and maintenance on behalf of an owner

 The condo corporation can complete repairs or maintenance on behalf of an owner and charge them back for this.
 This can only happen if an owner is required to complete the work but does not do it.